 The use of this exponential mapping now becomes clear: the $\kket{\nu}\mapsto \ket{e(\nu)}$ association allows us to embed the exponentiation of an operator into the virtual space carried by its coefficients.
-To see this in a schematic example (we will examine instruments in full generality in~\cref{ssec:control}), let us now return to the action of the instrument $\mathcal{A}$ on the system at time $t_j$, and re-write its application in the process tensor using our second quantised language.
+Readers familiar with quantum combs may notice that~\cref{eq:exp-inner} resembles the form of a \emph{link product} with respect to physical and virtual spaces~\cite{milzQuantumStochasticProcesses2021}.
+To see this in a schematic example (we will examine instruments in full generality in ~\cref{ssec:born rule}), let us now return to the action of the instrument $\mathcal{A}$ on the system at time $t_j$, and re-write its application in the process tensor using our second quantised language.
 Recall that we take $\mathbb A= \e^{\shortT \mathbb G}$.
 By the informational completeness of $\{\mathbb{P}_\nu\}$ on traceless operators, we know that

 If we take as fixed the physical-virtual tensor $\exp(\sum_\nu a_\nu^\dagger \otimes \mathbb{P}_\nu)\ket{\text{vac}}$ and construct a dual object $\bra{\text{vac}}\exp(\sum_{\nu'}c_{\nu'}a_{\nu'})$ then their inner product yields